 Standard laboratory blood test results are not abnormal in HPS.
 Prothrombin time (PT), partial thromboplastin time (PTT), and platelet counts are all normal in HPS.
 Bleeding times can be normal though they are often prolonged.
 The clinical result of the defect in HPS can be seen in a bleeding tendency that varies from quite mild and hardly noticeable to life threatening.
 There is a possibility that people with HPS that encounter severe bleeding problems might also have a decrease in platelet von Willebrand’s factor activity, another blood component responsible for normal clotting.

-Viewing prepared platelets under the electron microscope is the definitive diagnostic test for HPS at this time; however, commercial genetic testing is available in limited cases.
-Since all the genetic variants of HPS have not been identified as of yet, diagnosis through molecular analysis is not comprehensive.
+Viewing prepared platelets under the electron microscope is a definitive diagnostic test for HPS at this time; however, commercial genetic testing is available in limited cases.
+Since all the genetic variants of HPS have not been identified, diagnosis through gene testing is not necessarily comprehensive.
+Once HPS is confirmed it might be helpful to gene test to know your HPS type.
+This could give you more information regarding future symptoms.
+If you need help with any diagnostic efforts please call us at 1(800) 789-9477.
 For more detailed information click here.

 Symptoms of platelet dysfunction